Once Upon a Time in Mexico: Production

 Made on a US$29 million budget, the film was shot in May 2001 before Spy Kids 2: The Island of Lost Dreams (2002) and Spy Kids 3-D: Game Over (2003) in order to avoid a potential Screen Actors Guild strike.
 Shooting took place over seven weeks in Querétaro, San Miguel de Allende and Guanajuato, Mexico.
 It was the first big-budget film to be shot in high-definition digital video.
 Robert Rodriguez chose to shoot on digital after George Lucas, who was shooting Star Wars: Episode II – Attack of the Clones (2002), showed him early footage shot digitally.
 Impressed, Rodriguez chose to shoot digitally, but he knew he did not have enough time to shoot Spy Kids 2.
 Instead, he pitched a sequel to Desperado (1995) to Miramax Films and wrote a script in six days.
 The initial draft was 65 pages long, which he padded with a subplot borrowed from an unproduced short film.
 When Miramax Films expressed hesitation over the added subplot, he readily removed it.
 His primary influence was Sergio Leone's Dollars Trilogy, specifically The Good, The Bad, and The Ugly (1966).
 Rodriguez said shooting digitally saved time and money, simplified the filming process, and rendered 35 mm film obsolete for him.

+Music

 Soundtrack

 The film's score includes songs composed by Rodriguez, and performed by a group of musicians gathered specifically for the soundtrack recording.
 Tracks performed by the group include "Malagueña" with guitar by Brian Setzer, and "Siente Mi Amor", with singing by Salma Hayek.
 Track 9, "Sands Theme", credited to "Tonto's Giant Nuts", was written by Johnny Depp.
 Additional music includes Juno Reactor's "Pistolero", "Me Gustas Tú" by Manu Chao, and "Cuka Rocka" by Rodriguez' own rock band, Chingon.
 On the DVD director commentary, Rodriguez states that he requested that each of the main actors give him four or eight notes of a melody for their character, but Depp presented him with the entire track.